MojtabaTajik/MojtabaTajik/README.md

 - ⚡ Fun fact: ...
 -->

-# Mojtaba Tajik - Senior Software Engineer & Security Researcher
+# Mojtaba Tajik - Software Engineer\Security Researcher

 Hello! 👋 I'm Mojtaba Tajik, a Senior Software Engineer and Security Researcher passionate about dissecting the internals of existing systems, refining them, and using those insights to design more robust solutions.
 While my primary expertise lies in backend development and software security, I also have a background in electronics, circuit design, and microcontroller programming.
 As a security researcher, my focus has been on Microsoft-related technologies.